 Seahawks mailbag: Do players like the franchise tag?
 Should Seattle pursue Landon Collins or Antonio Brown?
-And more

 SI.com published a good piece on the history of the tag last year, and I can’t really do it better than that.
 Here’s another good primer on it from NFL.com.

-The really cliff’s notes version is that it was instituted in the early ‘90s as a way for teams to keep one player a year for one more year, if they wanted, while still trying to work out a longer-term deal (as that story details, the original impetus was the Broncos wanting to keep John Elway and the original thought was it would usually be used on quarterbacks).
+The really simple version is that it was instituted in the early ‘90s as a way for teams to keep one player a year for one more year, if they wanted, while still trying to work out a longer-term deal (as that story details, the original impetus was the Broncos wanting to keep John Elway and the original thought was it would usually be used on quarterbacks).

 As for your question on players not wanting it, I’m remembering that one NFL agent once described the tag to me as a failure in negotiating that leaves neither side satisfied.

 True, the player gets a big, one-time, guaranteed payment and in Clark’s case that’s really significant — he’s made less than $4 million in his NFL career to date and now will get $17.128 million for the 2019 season (an amount officially confirmed by the NFL Tuesday).
-But he doesn’t get long-term security and the really,really big deal that is the goal of all players — no one really celebrates getting the tag, not like the press conferences typically held when a guy re-ups for four years and $75 million and $50 guaranteed or something, which is probably along the lines of what Clark wants.
+But he doesn’t get long-term security and the really big deal that is the goal of all players — no one really celebrates getting the tag, not like the press conferences typically held when a guy re-ups for four years and $75 million and $50 guaranteed or something, which is probably along the lines of what Clark wants.

 For the team, some of the same is true — Clark’s long-term status with the Seahawks remains unsettled, they also have to take all of his 2019 salary on their salary cap (a long-term deal would likely backload it more and allow for a lower number now) and there is the possibility of dealing with an unhappy player (though Clark’s tweet about this Monday night indicated he’s understanding of the process).